belindazhegrova/dogs-breeds-explorer/README.md

 I have implemented key features like search bar functionality and a sorting mechanism to organize dog breeds by group, but the API does not provide the ability to search and sort by breed, so I have implemented it using a JavaScript function for each page because the API does not exist for these functionalities.

-For starting the application here are the steps:
-1.Install the dependencies by running the following command: npm install
-2.Run the following command to start the application:\
-  npm run start